 Modeled after the brand’s flagship store on swanky Avenue Montaigne in Paris – also designed by Marino – shoppers are immersed in a world of luxury, articulated in modern design codes and using an array of noble materials, sophisticated lighting, and last but not least, cherry-picked furnishings and art, such as the clover-shaped bench by designer Christopher Schanck and a video wall by visual artist Yoram Mevorach Oyoram.

 Situated on the ground floor of a late 19th-century building, this Dior store features an interior design by leading this amazing architect.
 The retail setting may take glamorous cues from the brand’s iconic mothership on Avenue Montaigne in Paris, but retains much of the building’s original elements, albeit luxed up and adapted to Marino’s highly modern design scheme.

 LOUIS VUITTON – FRANCE

-This Louis Vuitton store aims to provide shoppers an immersive retail experience that sets it apart from ‘regular’ Louis Vuitton stores.
-This is quite evident through the meticulously conceptualized interior which oozes the vibe of a sophisticated Parisian apartment.
+This Louis Vuitton store aims to provide shoppers with an immersive retail experience that sets it apart from ‘regular’ Louis Vuitton stores.
+This is quite evident through the meticulously conceptualised interior which oozes the vibe of a sophisticated Parisian apartment.